Correlation inequalities for the Potts model: Introduction

 \section{Introduction}

+Correlation inequalities are key to the classical theory of interacting systems in statistical mechanics.
+The Ising model, especially, has a plethora of associated inequalities which have played significant roles in the development of a coherent theory of phase transition (see, for example, the books \cite{FFS,MW73}).
+These inequalities are frequently named after their discoverers, and include inequalities of Griffiths \cite{Griff1,Griff2}, Griffiths, Kelly, and Sherman (GKS) \cite{KS}, Griffiths, Hurst, and Sherman (GHS) \cite{GHS}, Ginibre \cite{Gin70}, Simon and Lieb \cite{Lieb80,Simon}, and so on.

+A more probabilistic theory of Ising/Potts models has emerged since around 1970, initiated partly by the work of Fortuin and Kasteleyn \cite{F72,F72b,FK72} on the \emph{random cluster} representation of the Potts model, and the \emph{random current method} championed by Aizenman \cite{Aiz82} and co-authors.
+Probably the principle inequality in the probabilistic formulation is that of Fortuin, Kasteleyn, and Ginibre (FKG) \cite{FKG}.

-Our purpose in this brief note is to derive certain correlation inequalities for a ferromagnetic Potts model.
-The main technique is the \rc\ representation of this model, and particularly the FKG inequality.
-Some, at least, of the arguments given here are probably known to others.
-Our results generalize the work of Ganikhodjaev and Razak, who have shown in \cite{GanR} how to formulate and prove GKS inequalities for the Potts model with a general number $q$ of local states.
-Furthermore, our Theorems \ref{mainthm} and \ref{s2} extend the correlation inequalities of Schonmann to be found in \cite{S88}.
+Inequalities are rarer for the Potts model, and our purpose in this note is to derive certain correlation inequalities for a ferromagnetic Potts model with external field, akin to the GKS inequalities for the Ising model.
+The main technique used here is the \rc\ representation of this model, and particularly the FKG inequality.

+Our results generalize and simplify the work of Ganikhodjaev and Razak \cite{GanR}, who have shown how to formulate and prove GKS-type inequalities for the Potts model with a general number $q$ of local states.
+Furthermore, our Theorems \ref{mainthm} and \ref{s2} extend the two correlation inequalities of Schonmann \cite{S88}, which in turn extended inequalities of \cite{DMMR}.
+Some of the arguments given here may be known to others.